DailyL/Sim2Real_autonomous_vehicle/README.md

 Then, open a terminal on your laptop and run `rostopic`  to check if you can access to  the topic published by the vehicle.

+Additional, if you also use RPlidar, you need to set up the [rplidar ros package](https://github.com/Slamtec/rplidar_ros) and [laser filters](https://github.com/ros-perception/laser_filters) to read the lidar info from rplidar.

-If you succeefully seen the topic, you can start to evaluate the trained DRL agent with real-world vehicle with:
+If you succeefully seen the topic `/scan`, you can start to evaluate the trained DRL agent with real-world vehicle with:

 ```bash
 $ roslaunch rl_duckietown overtaking_test.launch